First Party System: State parties

 Because of the importance of foreign policy (decided by the national government), of the sale of national lands, and the patronage controlled by the President, the factions in each state realigned themselves in parallel with the Federalists and Republicans.
 Some newspaper editors became powerful politicians, such as Thomas Ritchie, whose "Richmond Junto" controlled Virginia state politics from 1808 into the 1840s.

 New England was always the stronghold of the Federalist party.
 One historian explains how well organized it was in Connecticut:

 Religious tensions polarized Connecticut, as the established Congregational Church, in alliance with the Federalists, tried to maintain its grip on power.
 Dissenting groups moved toward the Jeffersonians.
-The failure of the Hartford Convention in 1814 wounded the Federalists, who were finally upended by the Democratic-Republicans in 1817.
+The failure of the Hartford Convention in 1814 mortally wounded the Federalists, who were finally upended by the Democratic-Republicans in 1817.

 Era of Good Feelings

 The First Party System was primarily built around foreign policy issues that vanished with the defeat of Napoleon and the compromise settlement of the War of 1812.
 Furthermore, the fears that Federalists were plotting to reintroduce aristocracy dissipated.
 Thus an "Era of Good Feelings" under James Monroe replaced the high-tension politics of the First Party System about 1816.
 Personal politics and factional disputes were occasionally still hotly debated, but Americans no longer thought of themselves in terms of political parties.

 Historians have debated the exact ending of the system.
 Most concluded it petered out by 1820.
 The little state of Delaware, largely isolated from the larger political forces controlling the nation, saw the First Party System continue well into the 1820s, with the Federalists occasionally winning some offices.
+Others consider the 1824 United States presidential election and the ensuing Corrupt Bargain as the end of the Era of Good Feelings.